Maryamkusman/cse15l-lab-reports-1/lab-report-1-week-2.md

 # Lab Report 1:
-## The Best Tutorial about Loging Into a Course-specific Account on ieng6
+## The Best Tutorial about Logging Into a Course-specific Account on ieng6
 written by Shuyi Han(PID: A16470709) on Jan 12th 2022